 Data visualization is a graphical representation of data.
 In the past, it was used in their work mainly by data analysts, but in recent years we have encountered data visualizations in everyday life.
 Urban activists have also sought to grasp the opportunity, trusting that well-informed residents will likely turn into better citizens.
 Yet, research shows that visualization designers do not necessarily satisfy these expectations.

 You will find out the answer to where we failed in a lecture Exploration vs Explanation.
 Engaging citizens through data visualizations by Karol Piekarsky.
 He will tell you what it takes to design engaging visualizations and how to avoid the most common mistakes when developing tools for data sharing and presentation.

 Karol Piekarski is the program director of Medialab Katowice – an experimental project that combines creative, research, and educational activities.
 He leads interdisciplinary projects focused on data processing and visualization.
-Join us for his online lecture on our Facebook or via Zoom (link will be sent to you if you register for workshops).
+Join us for his online lecture on our Facebook or via Youtube.

 Urban space mapping and common planning

 When and where: September 25, 2020; 9:00 – 12:00 am, Kino Úsmev, Kasárenské námestie 2

 Processes based on sharing have a positive impact not only on the development of the city but also on its cultural environment.
 Sharing information and tools improves interpersonal relationships and strengthens societal values.
 It is important to realize which parts of public space encourage collectivity, team spirit, and how we can jointly create these spaces.
 At the workshop, you will explore and reflect on these questions by mapping existing or potential spaces in the city center of Košice.